indentlabs/notebook/docs/content_types.md

   - add questions for each field to serendipitous_questions
   - add line for each to content_oneliners
   - add content_descriptions (of relatively the same size)

-- Add hooks to ExportController
-  - Add links to export/index.html.erb
-- Add links to `content` and `content_list` and `content_in_universe` and everything else in HasContent concern
-  - this totally needs refactored

 - Give it a shot through the UI! :)
   - fill in each field to make sure all fields are working/permitted